Arctic Dogs: Critical response

+Many critics panned the film's lack of originality.
+The Hollywood Reporter wrote: "Lacking much in the way of humor or charm, the film [...] culminates with the sort of frenetic, action-laden climatic sequence that has become de rigueur for these offerings".
+CinemaBlend called the film half-baked: " [...] it's [..] made excessively clear that the movie has no desire to access any depth if it [..] means slowly down the A-to-B plot in any way, and/or [...] get[s] in the way of juvenile jokes that have been tired for two decades[.]"

+The film's more positive reception was also not without criticism.
+TheWrap's William Bibbiani, noted that "[t]he story is at its best when Cleese's eccentric supervillain is on-screen.
+The rest of the time it's merely a functional series of events[.]"
+Bibbiani would go on to say that the film "[...] is a functional, distracting kids flick that's only remarkable in how unremarkable it is."

 In 2020, it received a Canadian Cinema Editors Awards nomination for Best Editing in Animation.

-Other media
+Animated series and spin-off films

-A web series set after the events of the film titled Arctic Friends was released on September 15, 2020 on both Apple TV+ and Amazon Prime Video, consisting of 40 collections (160 shorts).
+A web series set after the events of the film titled Arctic Friends was released in September 2020 on both Apple TV+ and Amazon Prime Video, consisting of 40 collections (160 shorts).
 Another spin-off series titled Puffins was also released, featuring the voice of Johnny Depp as Johnny Puff.
-A spin-off of Puffins, entitled Puffins Impossible, is slated for release and is to consist of 16 five-minute episodes with Depp to reprise his role as Puff.

-Αlso released two Christmas live action/animation spin off films titled Christmas Thieves (2021) and The Good Witch of Christmas (2022).
+A spin-off of Puffins, entitled Puffins Impossible, was released in April 2022, with Depp reprising his role as Puff.
+There are also two Christmas live action/animation spin-off films titled Christmas Thieves (2021) and The Good Witch of Christmas (2022).